 STEP 3: When done, add the vanilla extract and mix well.

 Serve with your favorite toppings, such as marshmallows, whipped cream, candy canes, chocolate shavings, and peppermint sticks.
 A drizzle of chocolate or caramel sauce on top is also fantastic and makes it extra sweet!

 Crockpot Hot Chocolate

-- Add water/cocoa powder, milk, sugar, salt, and chocolate chips to the crockpot.
-Set on low for 2 hours.
+- Add water/cocoa powder mixture, milk, oat milk, sugar, salt, and chocolate chips to the crockpot.
+Set to low for 2 hours.
 Stir occasionally.
 If a thin layer of milk forms on the top, remove it with a strainer.

 - When done, add the vanilla extract and mix well.
 Serve with your favorite toppings, such as marshmallows, candy canes, chocolate shavings, and peppermint sticks.